 Compliance Determination

-Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section VII of Order No. R8-2024-0001 (Order) and as shown in this section VI of Appendix 5.
+Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section VII of Order No. R8-2026-0034 (Order) or as shown in this section VI of Appendix 5.
 Processes used to analyze data and support demonstrations of compliance, as well as compliance monitoring locations, must be approved by the Executive Officer as part of the PMRP.

 Demonstrate that there are no exceedances of the WQBEL in the Permittee’s MS4 discharge at the compliance point(s) identified in the PMRP.